cheat-sheets/the-laws-of-human-nature-cheat-sheet/README.md

 [Pericles](https://en.wikipedia.org/wiki/Pericles) is believed to be a very rational man.
 After he left the political arena Athenes started to regress.
 - **Advice**: You need to control your emotions and behave rationally.

-**Biases that distort our thought processes and decisions**:

-- Confirmation Bias: I look at the evidence and arrive at my decisions through more or less rational processes.
-- Conviction Bias: I believe in this idea so strongly.
-It must be true.
-- Appearance Bias: I understand the people I deal with; I see them just as they are.
-- The Group Bias: My ideas are my own.
-I do not listen to the group.
-I am not a conformist.
-- The Blame Bias: I learn from my experience and mistakes.
-- Superiority Bias: I'm different.
-I'm more rational than others, more ethical as well.

-**Strategies Toward Bringing Out the Rational Self**:

-- Know yourself thoroughly
-- Examine your emotions to their roots
-- Increase your reaction time
-- Accept people as facts
-- Find the optimal balance of thinking and emotion
-- Love the rational

 ## 2. The Law of Narcissism